 WinGetText, OutputVar , WinTitle, WinText, ExcludeTitle, ExcludeText

-The name of the variable in which to store the retrieved text.
+The name of the output variable in which to store the retrieved text.

 A window title or other criteria identifying the target window.
 See WinTitle.

 If present, this parameter must be a substring from a single text element of the target window (as revealed by the included Window Spy utility).
 Hidden text elements are detected if DetectHiddenText is ON.